-The special permit segment does not cross any National Wild and Scenic Rivers (National Wild and Scenic Rivers System, 2016).
-The special permit segment does not cross natural, recreational, scenic areas or registered natural landmarks identified by the Nationwide Rivers Inventory river segments (National Park Service, 2009).
+The special permit segment does not cross any National Wild and Scenic Rivers (National Wild and Scenic Rivers System, 2020).
+The Project does not cross natural, recreational, scenic areas or registered natural landmarks identified by the Nationwide Rivers Inventory river segments (National Park Service, 2017).

-As described above, the special permit segment crosses the Elk State Forest, which is utilized for recreation activities.
-The Elk State Forest is considered a "working forest," utilized for habitat conservation, watershed protection, and sustainable timber and natural gas extraction.
+As described above, the special permit segment crosses State Game Lands No. 293 and 14, which are utilized for recreation activities (e.g. hunting, hiking).
+The Elk State Forest is considered a "working forest," utilized for habitat conservation, watershed protection, and sustainable timber and natural gas extraction (PADCNR, 2020d).